-ENTRY INTO FORCE
+Entry into Force

+1. The Contracting States shall notify each other in writing, through diplomatic channels, that the procedures required by their domestic laws for entry into force of this Convention have been complied with.

+2. This Convention shall enter into force on the date of the later of these notifications and its provisions shall have effect:

+1) in Montenegro:

-- 1. Each of the Contracting States shall notify to the other the completion of the procedure required by its law for the bringing into force of this Convention. - 2.
-This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect: - (a) in Bahrain: - (i) as respects income tax and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year in which this Convention enters into force; and - (b) in Ireland:
+in respect of the taxes on income derived in each fiscal year beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force;

+2) in Ireland:

-- (i) as respects the income tax, income levy and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year in which this Convention enters into force.
+- (1) in respect of income tax, the income levy and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force; - (2) in respect of corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force.

-TERMINATION
+Termination

 This Convention shall remain in force until terminated by a Contracting State.
-Either Contracting State may terminate the Convention at any time after five years from the date on which the Convention enters into force provided that at least six months prior written notice of termination has been given through diplomatic channels.

-In such event, the Convention shall cease to have effect:
+Either Contracting State may terminate the Convention, through diplomatic channels, by giving written notice of termination at least six months before the end of any calendar year beginning after the expiration of a period of five years from the date of its entry into force.
+In such event, this Convention shall cease to have effect:

-(a) in Bahrain:
+1) in Montenegro: